naturalis/mtdna-reference-database/README.md

 # mtdna-reference-database

-Reference database of panels of mitochondrial genomes for population-level aDNA identification
+Reference database of panels of nuclear genomes for population-level aDNA identification

 Table of file codes related to pieces of parchment: